siggame/octo-robot/README.md

 3) Database setup

-If you've done `make develop` in step two, then the database initialization is fairly simple and will be explained in step 4
+If in step 2 you ran `make develop` then skip this step and procede to step 4.

 Next the arena's database will need to be setup.
 This is a somewhat intense task as it requires setting up a postgres database.
 To start type